ephraimg/node-management-system/README.md

     - {"projects": [{"projectName":"BerkeleyFreshAirProject"}]}
     - {"projects": [{"projectName":"ABC","customerName":"City of Oakland"}, {"projectName":"DEF","startDate":"2019-01-01"}]}

 The only characters permitted in a projectName are letters, digits, and '_'.
 A maximum of 25 projects may be created in a single request.
+However, creating one project per request is safer, as batch creation in DynamoDB does not include safegaurds against accidental overwriting of pre-existing items.
+(The use of a __ConditionExpression__ is not supported.)

 ## Retrieving details for a project